 The Rev. and Mrs. Wm.
-P. S. Lander and family spent the month of July at Bridgehampton, N. Y. For the remainder the summer they expect to be in Freeport and Maine.
+P. S. Lander and family spent the month of July at Bridgehampton, N. Y. For the remainder of the summer they expect to be m Freeport and Maine.
+Mr. and Mrs. L. W. Baeuchle, Harvest Street, have re-turned from a two month's tour of California, and the west, while the Grand Grand Vergenite and Vergenites.

-Mr. and Mrs. L. W. Baeuchle, Harvest Street, have returned from a two month's tour of California, and the west visiting the Grand Canyon, Yosemite and Yellowstone Parasi and Colorado Springs.
+visiting the Grand Canyon, Yosemite and Yellowstone Parks and Colorado Springs.

-Miss Dorothea Walker, Waterbury, Conn., a senior at Schollege, recently visited Miss Marjorie Hershon, 37
+Miss Dorothea Walker, Waterbury, Conn., a senior at Smith College, recently visited Miss Marjorie Hershon, 37 Bow Street.

-Street.

-Miss Marjorie Hirshorn has won a Cornell scholarship, while provides tuition for four years.
-The Queens County ment was 6 and there are about 150 for the entire state.
-Hirshorn had enrolled at Smith, several years ago, but fers Cornell.
+Miss Marjorie Hirshorn has won a Cornell scholarship, which provides turtion for four years.
+The Queens County allot-ment was 6 and there are about 150 for the entire state.
+Miss Hirshorn had enrolled at Smith, several years ago, but prefers Cornell.

-Thurlow M. Gordon, Puritan Avenue, sailed for England Saturday, July 12, to attend the American Bar Association and Paris.
-He went with an uncle is on the executive committee of the association and they planned a trip of six weeks.

-Mr. and Mrs. Albert V. Moore, Tennis Place, and Mr. Mrs. N. R. Wilkes sailed for Europe on the Leviathan, July Mr. and Mrs. E. C. Ketcham and Miss Helena are specific at Maplewood, N. H.

-Miss Janet Clark, of Cambridge, Mass., and Miss Kathana Miss Janet Clark, of Cambridge, Mass., and Miss Kathana Miss Janet Clark, of Cambridge, Mass., and Miss Kathana Miss Janet Miss Janet Miss Janet Miss Mathana Miss Miss Mathana M summer home at Franklin, N. H.

-Fletchall, Northampton, have been guests of Miss Helen Smart Deepdene Road.
-Miss Smart motored this week to the Care return about August 16.

-Mr. and Mrs. S. W. Eckman are spending a vacation period at Lake Fennimore and also Elka Park, New York.
-They
+Thurlow M. Gordon, Puritan Avenue, sailed for England, Saturday, July 12, to attend the American Bar Association meetings in London and Paris.
+He went with an uncle who is on the executive committee of the association and they have is on the executive committee of the association and they have planned a trip of six weeks.
+Mr, and Mrs. Albert V. Moore, Tennis Place, and Mr. and Mrs. N. R. Wilkes sailed for Europe on the Leviathan, July 26.
+Mr. and Mrs. E. C. Ketcham and Miss Helena are spending August at Maplewood, N. H. Miss Janet Clark, of Cambridge, Mass., and Miss Katharine Fletchall, Northampton, have been guests of Miss Helen Smart, Deepdene Road.
+Miss Smart motored this week to the Clark summer home at Franklin, N. H. Mr. and Mrs. S. W. Eckman are spending a vacation period at Lake Fennimore and also Elka Park, New York.
+They will return about August 16.

+return about August 16.

-Mrs. J. A. Stanion, who makes her home with the of her son, Thomas J. Stanion, Greenway Terraces, is spening a number of weeks with her daughter in Mishiwaka. near Chicago
+Mrs. J. A. Stanion, who makes her home with the family of her son, Thomas J. Stanion, Greenway Terraces, is spend-ing a number of weeks with her daughter in Mishiwaka, Ind., near Chicago

-Mr. and Mrs. Walter Hartwig, Dartmouth Street, are toring with friends through New York, into Canada and the home through Vermont, New Hampshire, Mass. and Com-

-Miss Elizabeth Donaldson, who makes her home with Hartwigs, sailed for Europe on the Lancastria July 3, and be home Sept.
+Mr. and Mrs. Walter Hartwig, Dartmouth Street, are mo-toring with friends through New York, into Canada and then home through Vermont, New Hampshire, Mass. and Conn.
+Miss Elizabeth Donaldson, who makes her home with the Hartwigs, sailed for Europe on the Lancastria July 3, and will be home Sept.
 5, having visited England and France.
+Mrs. F. P. Reminstran, who also makes her home with the have been seriously ill at their home on Deepdene Road, are now convalescing.
+The friends and neighbors of Mr. and Mrs. Ernest Bristol are glad to hear the encouraging news about the improvement of little Jean Bristol, who is ill.
+Mr. and Mrs. W. A. Dunklee, of Everett, Mass. are visiting at the home of Mr. and Mrs. J. Gorton Marsh.
+Mr. Dunklee is Mrs. Marsh's brother.

-Mrs. E. R. Remington, who also makes her home with

-Hartwigs, is spending the summer in Hightstown, N.
+Mrs. E. R. Remington, who also makes her home with the Hartwigs, is spending the summer in Hightstown, N. J.

-In a flower show held recently in the Library building Marlborough, N. Y., Mrs Frederic W. Goudy, formerly Deepdene Road, won the first prize for her hybrid tea market for the daughter Miss Evelyn Enola. have been seriously ill at their home on Deepdene Road now convalescing of little Jean Bristol, who is ill.
+In a flower show held recently in the Library building of Marlborough, N. Y., Mrs Frederic W. Goudy, formerly of Deepdene Road, won the first prize for her hybrid tea roses.
+Mrs. Rockwell and her daughter Miss Evelyn Enola, who